Advance the Safe System approach

 Legal and technical changes around road safety remain useful road safety tools but can only take us part of the way to a safe road system.
 We want to have engaged with all system designers, and to have built a sense of shared responsibility and purpose.

 A shift in public understanding and perception and demand for road safety is also needed.
 In particular we need the public actively demanding a more forgiving road system.

 Work will continue on the actions to embed the Safe System identified in the 2016-2020 Action Plan.

 Actions already underway to communicate and embed the Safe System approach and grow capability in applying it will continue as part of core business.

 Safer Journeys emphasises shared responsibility for road safety, and the Safe System approach recognises the vital role that local government, the private sector, advocacy groups and the community play in road safety.

-Individual projects in this plan will need new partnerships to be forged.
 We want to establish a collaborative network, share good practice, and seek ways to improve road safety outside of traditional approaches, establishing new working models and funding mechanisms where necessary.

 Reframe the road safety conversation

 We need to raise awareness of what really contributes to road safety and what actions reflect that understanding.
 A key step will be to increase community understanding that compliance alone will not guarantee safety on the roads.
-This conversation may include incentives to promote a higher level of driver and rider performance – in effect to encourage people to become five-star users of the road.

 We need people to accept the continuing challenge of working together to reduce community acceptance of road death and serious injury, because road safety is everyone’s responsibility.
 The aim is have communities who demand a safer road system forgiving of human error.